 This course will explore current challenges and opportunities to and within the EU.
 This is done through different perspectives but is always focused on current affairs.
 With guest lectures from experts in different fields and practical exercises, students will explore the current challenges and opportunities.
-In a group assignment The Future of Europe, a Message to Europeans students are challenged to debate and write a common perspective on what values, projects and ideals should hold together countries within the EU facing current and future developments.
-In an individual assignment students tackle a challenge of their own choice and advise the EU on how to approach it.
+In a group assignment The Future of Europe, a Message to Europeans, students are challenged to debate and write a common perspective on what values, projects and ideals should hold together countries within the EU, facing current and future developments.
+In an individual assignment students tackle a challenge of their own choice and advice the EU on how to approach it.
 Finally, a short exam of 4 open questions will test the development of the knowledge of students throughout the course.
 The 4 open questions will relate to the current affairs topics that were discussed in the lectures.

 The current affairs topics are not picked yet as these will focus on what is relevant at that point in time.